jojos38/Anycubic-Kobra-Improved-Firmware/README.md

  Yes you can, just install the official Anycubic Firmware back

  ### Are there any risk in doing that?
- In the current state there should be no risk but keep in mind that this firmware wasn't extremely tested yet, once again, do this at your own risk.
+ The risk shouldn't be very high but keep in mind that this firmware wasn't extremely tested yet, once again, do this at your own risk.

  ### Can I modify your files to make my own version?
  Yes you can, but please credit me if you publish it (unless you changed everything of course)